 Branches, leaves, and debris on the roof left behind after heavy winds and storms, if not cleared and removed on time, can put a dent in your pocket.
 This is because the organic debris build up on the roof can cause leaking.
 It is blocking the water from flowing properly on the roof or into the gutters.
 This is why your roof is leaking.
 Roof debris could be a good reason, especially if you don’t clean your roof regularly.

-For more information or assistance from a professional roofing expert, contact Riga Home Improvement.
+For more information or assistance from a professional roofing experts, contact Riga Home Improvement.
 We will inspect your roof and identify the root cause of your leaking roof and provide you with the best solution to your complete satisfaction.
 Let’s talk.